Most importantly, this route remains a diverse, untouristed heaven.

 I absolutely loved the buzzing of the place.
 The flows of people walking around admiring others’ handiwork, loads of bargaining between buyers and sellers and the beautiful colors of the merchandise form an animated and lively atmosphere.

-Needless to say, bazaars are a key element in Morocco culture.
+Needless to say, bazaars are a key element in Moroccan culture.
 And Morocco really does them well.
 That is why this is #1 on my Morocco to do list.

 For 6 days including ground transportation in and between cities, accommodation at beautiful riads (mini palaces) with half board (breakfast and dinner), excursion in the desert (camel, tents, and entertainment) and transfers to airport, we each paid €200.
 Considering the amount of traveling, we definitely got a bargain deal!